rikenshah/rikenshah.github.io/_posts/articles/2016-07-29-nltk-cheatsheet-part-1.md

 - A very similar operation to stemming is called lemmatizing.
 The major difference between these is, as you saw earlier, stemming can often create non-existent words, whereas lemmas are actual words.
 - So, your root stem, meaning the word you end up with, is not something you can just look up in a dictionary, but you can look up a lemma.
-- Some times you will wind up with a very similar word, but sometimes, you will wind up with a completely different word.
+- Sometimes you will wind up with a very similar word, but sometimes, you will wind up with a completely different word.

 ```python
 >>> print( lemma.lemmatize("cats"))